Wakefield, Massachusetts: Government

 Wakefield holds yearly major town meetings to discuss the budget.
 As it is a town, not a city, Wakefield's main decisions are made, in the New England style, by a Board of Selectmen, which works in collaboration with a town administrator.

-Stephen Maio is the town administrator as of 2023.
-Administrator Maio hosts a "Town Administrator's Report" monthly on the public-access television cable TV station, WCAT-TV (about which more below).
+Denise Y. Casey is the town administrator as of October 6, 2025.
+Previous administrator Stephen Maio retired in July 2025 after 17 years in the position.
+Then-Assistant Town Administrator Kevin Gill was tapped to serve as interim Administrator beginning July 4, and on August 18 the Town Council appointed Casey, then the Deputy Town Administrator of North Andover, as the new Town Administrator pending contract negotiations.
+Administrator Maio hosted a "Town Administrator's Report" monthly on the public-access television cable TV station, WCAT-TV (about which more below).

 A number of other matters are handled by different committees in the town, such as the Finance Committee, or FinCom, the Zoning Board of Appeals, and the School Board.
 The Town Hall houses the office of the Town Administrator and the Finance Committee, as well as other town boards and offices.
 Board of Selectmen/Town Council meetings, formerly held at the Town Hall, have in recent years moved to the studios of WCAT-TV.

 List of Wakefield Governmental Positions

 Town Council ( Board of Selectmen)

 The Board of Selectmen was the name of Wakefield's primary governing body until it changed its name to the "Town Council" in 2018 in an effort to maintain gender neutrality.
 Since that time, "Selectmen" have been called "Councilors."
 A single Councilor term lasts for three years; barring special elections, annual town elections take place each April.

-The Town Council consisted of, as of August 2022, Chair Julie Smith-Galvin, Vice-Chair Mehreen N. Butt, Anne P. Danehy, Edward F. Dombroski, Jr., Jonathan Chines, Michael J. McLane, and Robert E. Vincent. with Sherri A. Dalton as clerk to the Town Council, and Thomas Mullen as town counsel.
+The Town Council consisted of, as of January 2025, Chair Jonathan Chines, Vice-Chair Michael J. McLane, Mehreen N. Butt, John F. Carney, Douglas S. Butler, Edward F. Dombroski, Jr., and Robert E. Vincent. with Sherri A. Dalton as clerk to the Town Council, and Thomas Mullen as town counsel.